SilentRhetoric/algokit-tutorials/src/content/tutorial/1-basics/1-introduction/4-payments/content.md

 ## Further Reading

+Use Lora the explorer to review this transaction at <a href="https://lora.algokit.io/mainnet/transaction/7MK6WLKFBPC323ATSEKNEKUTQZ23TCCM75SJNSFAHEM65GYJ5ANQ" target="_blank">lora.algokit.io/mainnet/transaction/7MK6...</a>.

-Learn more about Payment transactions and how to use them [here](http://dev.algorand.co/concepts/transactions/types#payment-transaction).
+Learn more about Payment transactions and how to use them in the Developer Portal <a href="http://dev.algorand.co/concepts/transactions/types#payment-transaction" target="_blank">here</a>.